-If you have suffered medical negligence, resulting in breast cancer not being diagnosed, or being diagnosed after the cancer has spread, or become worse because of the late diagnosis, then please contact our medical negligence experts, for a no obligation, confidential chat.
-If it is proven that your medical treatment has been negligent, then our friendly solicitors will accept your claim for breast cancer misdiagnosis, on a no win no fee basis.
+If your medical treatment has been negligent, then our friendly solicitors will accept your claim for breast cancer misdiagnosis, on a no win no fee basis.

-Do I have a claim for breast cancer misdiagnosis?
+Can I make a claim for a delayed breast cancer misdiagnosis?

 What can happen if a breast cancer diagnosis is delayed?